From Stray To Stardom: Meet Hank The Ballpark Pup

 This was no different in Maryvale, Ariz., in February, 2014, as the Milwaukee Brewers gathered to prepare for another season.
 What none of them saw coming was that their breakout superstar, media darling and rallying force was already there among them.
 That’s because, at first, none of them thought to look down.

-Brewers third-base coach Ed Sedar, heading out toward the playing fields on this first day for pitchers and catchers – the official first day of Spring Training for the Brewers – came upon this scene at the security gate and his doggo instincts kicked into gear.
+Brewers third-base coach Ed Sedar, heading out toward the playing fields on this first day for pitchers and catchers to being their workouts and bullpen sessions, came upon this scene at the security gate and his doggo instincts kicked into gear.
 Sedar was well-known for his love of all things canine, he even had a rescue dog of his own at home.

-What Sedar didn’t know – what no one knew that sunny February morning – was that he was about to make the biggest rescue in Milwaukee history.
+What Sedar didn’t know – what no one knew that sunny February morning – was that he was about to make the biggest rescue in Milwaukee history and change the Brewers’ family and fandom forever.

 Sedar gathered up the fluffy, if bedraggled pup, and brought him into the Brewers’ clubhouse.
 After a quick once-over to assess any serious injuries, Sedar determined the tiny pup was ok, if not scared and in need of a good meal – and maybe a bath.